34. Job Search I: The McCall Search Model

 In this lecture, we adopt the following simple environment:

-(In later lectures, we shall relax some of these assumptions.)
+(In later lectures, we will relax these assumptions.)

 At time \(t\), our agent has two choices: